 How Shermund first became involved with The New Yorker is not known definitively.
 There are, however, her few connections to its early editors.
-Rea Irvin, The New Yorker’s first art editor, was a fellow alumnus of the California School of Fine Arts.
+Gardner Rea, The New Yorker’s first art editor, was a fellow alumnus of the California School of Fine Arts.
 Another possible entree was through Neill Compton Wilson, a poet and former dramatic critic for The San Francisco Examiner, whose book City of Caprice featured engravings by Shermund.
 Long before The New Yorker existed, Wilson knew Harold Ross, the magazine’s founding editor, as a tramp journalist working for a rival newspaper on the waterfront in San Francisco.
 When Shermund moved to New York City, Wilson may have made the introductions that led to her start.

 Shermund found her voice as a cartoonist remarkably fast, and once she got started, she never looked back.
 Her characters were alive and astute, tapping the zeitgeist of first-wave feminism.
 She drew familiar scenes of the era: perfume and lingerie counters, private parlors, bustling city streets, speakeasies, and cafes.
 But most of all, she drew women.
 Women who were friends, mothers and daughters, clientele or colleagues, or possibly something more.
 More often than not they had a cigarette or drink in hand, sharing secrets, criticisms, gossip, and observations about their world.
 She captured and distilled the distinct and often naïve language of the young, and the distinct and often oblivious language of the old.